TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-check-high-priority-issue/checkpoints.md

 # Checkpoints

-This task has 3 points in total.
+This task has 4 points in total.
+If the final checkpoint passes, then full credit is given regardless of checkpoint 1 & 2.

 ## Checkpoint 1 (1pt)